 DIRECTORS' RESPONSIBILITY STATEMENT

-a) in the preparation of the Annual Accounts the applicable accounting standards havebeen followed and there are no material departures from the same;
+a) in the preparation of the Annual Accounts the applicable accounting standards havebeen followed along with proper explanations relating to material departures if any;

-b) the Directors have selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit of the Company for that period;
+b) the Directors have selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a trueand fair view of the state of affairs of the Company as at 31st March 2017 and of theprofit of your Company for the year ended on that date;

 c) proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Act for safeguarding the assets of theCompany and for preventing and detecting fraud and other irregularities;